Mechanical inhibition of dissipation in a thermodynamically consistent active solid

 Due to the importance of out-of-equilibrium phase separation in many biological functions \cite{brangwynne2009germline,sokolova2013enhanced,hyman2014liquid,zwicker2017growth}, characterising the role of mechanical inhibition of activity in the bulk of active matter condensates remains a fundamentally important open question.
 From an engineering perspective, a more rigorous understanding of mechanochemical coupling in active solids could also be leveraged to design ``smart'' mechanosensitive materials capable of generating chemical signals in response to local mechanical perturbations \cite{haswell2011mechanosensitive,garcia2017steering}.
+In particular, the ability to control the location of the dissipation peak by engineering a suitable $\mathbb{L}$ and $M$ could be exploited to design materials that catalyze specific sets of reactions only under defined mechanical conditions.

 In addition to providing a template for further studies of the thermodynamics of active solids in higher dimensions, the 1D passive-active bead-spring model studied here can be considered as a prototype for a thermodynamically consistent active polymer once embedded in 3D space (cf.~\cite{winkler2020physics,bianco2018globulelike,locatelli2021activity,anand2018structure}).